mouazAlkhodari/MineSweeper-java-with-Material-Desgin/README.md

 # MineSweeper Material Desgin
-> Built With Java,
+> Built With Java,</br>
-> Used IntelliJ IDE
+> Used IntelliJ IDE</br>
-> and JavaFX for the GUI
+> and JavaFX for the GUI</br>

-A new Material-Designed Minesweeper Game that contains alot of awesome features such as Shields, Multiplayer, New rules and more
+A new Material-Designed Minesweeper Game that contains a lot of awesome features such as Shields, Multiplayer, New rules and more

 ## Developed By:
 * [Kareem Dabbeet](https://github.com/KareemDa)